haruosuz/weblog/README.md

 https://www.youtube.com/watch?v=S-o-sdlzhkE
 R 1.2 - Calculations and Variables - YouTube

-- Andrew Rambaut - "How to read a phylogenetic tree", 2018-07-30 https://artic.network/how-to-read-a-tree.html
 - Dave Hone - "How to read a phylogenetic tree" https://archosaurmusings.wordpress.com/2008/12/18/how-to-read-a-phylogenetic-tree/
 - 2015-01-05 [PhyloBotanist: How to root a phylogenetic tree: outgroup, midpoint and other methods](http://phylobotanist.blogspot.com/2015/01/how-to-root-phylogenetic-tree-outgroup.html)
 - 2012-06-07 [The Cabbages of Doom: How to root a phylogenetic tree](http://cabbagesofdoom.blogspot.com/2012/06/how-to-root-phylogenetic-tree.html)